-Creating a budget is one of the first tasks to complete when planning an event, mainly because it will drive just about every other decision.
+Creating a budget is one of the first tasks to complete when planning any kind of event, mainly because it will drive just about every other decision (venue choice / location, catering, programming, decor, etc.).
 This is what makes creating an accurate budget so critical to the success of each of your events.

 After quizzing hundreds of our wedding and event planner customer, here are the top 5 best practices they follow.

 1. First have the client sign off on an overall budget number as well as deliverables

 This is where the talent of “budget ballparking” comes into play.
 Your client probably already has a number in mind, but that number may not mesh with all the deliverables and services they may want for their event.

 So you should sit down and go through each of their needs so you can come up with an outline of deliverables and services that will be required to achieve their event goals.
 Once this is done, you can use your past knowledge of similar events to give them an idea of what all those deliverables will cost.